ieb/NMEA2000_Booklet/README.md

 Dont expect fantastic graphics animations.
 Kindle screens are great in full sunlight, but the eink technology is very slow and requires careful slow redrawing to avoid shadows and ink left behind.
 The Paperwhite 4 is IP68 waterproof and the battery lasts for many many hours.

+Photos are from the SKignalK booklet but the UI is the same.

 ![](screenshots/IMG_20200626_090431.jpg)
 ![](screenshots/IMG_20200626_090444.jpg)